plxtra/motif-api/README.md

 API used to build Motif extensions

+Note that this npm package is configured to use PowerShell shell.

 ## API Documentation

 Use this documentation to understand how to build a Motif Extension using this Motif API: